timphilip12/Student-and-Patient-Assignments/README.md

 <img src="Patient Images/Total_Invoice_per_Reason.png" height = 250, width = 400>

-Finally, I wanted to see how many invoices there were for each item so plotted them in a bar chart.
+Finally, I wanted to see how many invoices there were for each item so plotted them in a bar chart and I found interesting to see that most of them were office visit or pharmacy.

 <img src="Patient Images/Count_per_Invoice_Item.png" height = 250, width = 400>